-Isn’t it interesting how food affects mood?
-Many of my childhood memories circle around meals or gatherings where food was part of the supporting cast.
-As an adult, I make plans and even consider vacation spots based on the cuisine involved.
+It is interesting how food affects mood.
+Many childhood memories circle around meals or gatherings where food was part of the supporting cast.
+As adults, we make plans and even consider vacation spots based on the cuisine involved.
+This Tex-Mex Chicken and Dumplings is not a recipe from my childhood, but rather a result of my childhood paired with what came next.

 To relive our fond food feelings we often make dishes that are familiar.
 But what happens when our tastes have changed?
 Today we offer up a classic dish from my childhood… with a twist.
-The majority of my childhood was spent in Michigan.
-Chicken and dumplings was a common meal for us.
+As a child, chicken and dumplings was a common meal for us.
 Not only is it warm and hearty for those chilly falls and chillier winters, but it is cheap to make.
-However, the words cilantro and chorizo were not part of our vocabulary.
+However, the words cilantro and chorizo were not part of the culinary vocabulary in our home.
 It wasn’t until I moved around that I started experiencing other flavors.

 As I prepared this comfort food dish I was transported to a simpler, more cozy place.
 Lifting the cast iron lid and seeing those dumplings took me right back to a cozy seat next to the woodstove.
 The flavors have changed a bit, but the feelings are just the same.